Comparative-Historical Methods (graduate seminar)

 1) Attendance and Participation (25% of final grade)

-Attendance means on-time arrival (at the scheduled hour); participation means the contribution of insightful comments on the basis of the assigned readings.
+- Attendance means on-time arrival (at the scheduled hour); participation means the contribution of insightful comments on the basis of the assigned readings.
 If you cannot make it to class, please let me know in advance.
-You are allowed to miss one class during the semester; after that, absences count 1 point each.
+You are allowed to miss one class during the semester; after that, absences count 2 percentage points each from your final grade.
 You are responsible for material covered and due in classes that you miss.

 2) Weekly Reading Notes (25% of final grade)

-Reading notes on the week’s readings are due by e-mail attachment before the beginning of each class.
-These notes, approximately 600 words per book, should include: (a) the full bibliographic citation of the work, (b) the main points of the reading, including summaries of each chapter; (c) definitions of major concepts and methods and examples of their use in the text, (d) significant quotations and items that you find interesting; (e) your reactions/questions/critiques/linkages with other authors/etc. (these analytical notes should be set aside from the descriptive notes via brackets or some other technique).
+- Reading notes on the week’s readings are due before the beginning of each class.
+Late submissions will not be accepted without prior written authorization by the instructor.
+These notes, approximately 600 words per book or 150 words per article or chapter, should include: (a) the full bibliographic citation of the work, (b) the main points of the reading, including summaries of each chapter; (c) definitions of major concepts and methods and examples of their use in the text, (d) significant quotations and items that you find interesting; (e) your reactions/questions/critiques/linkages with other authors/etc. (these analytical notes should be set aside from the descriptive notes via brackets or some other technique).
 Always give page references throughout; these notes will serve as your customized index to the reading.
-See a sample of my reading notes.

 3) Research Proposal (50% of final grade)